Is There a Doctor in the House?

 - Bugs also says the phrase in "Dr. Devil and Mr. Hare".

 - "A Tale Of Two Kitties" has the variation, "Is there an insurance salesman in the house?" asked by a panicked cat being fired at by artillery pieces.

 - In "The Henpecked Duck", after Daffy Duck loses an egg he was supposed to babysit while doing a magic trick with it and frantically tries to make it appear again, he stops briefly to look at the audience and ask "Is there a magician in the house?"

 - In the short "Rabbit Punch", the wrestler Bugs is fighting screams this phrase out after Bugs snaps a wooden board in half while putting him in a leg lock, making him think Bugs broke his leg.
 Bugs then arrives wearing a Paper-Thin Disguise as a doctor, and wraps the wrestler up in bandages from head to toe.

 - Wile E. Coyote says it in one of his rare speaking roles at the end of "Rabbit's Feat", a short in which he is pursuing Bugs Bunny.

 - In "The Ducksters", after Porky finally turns the tables on game show host Daffy, the cartoon ends with Daffy strapped to a Conveyor Belt-O-Doom (like Porky was at the beginning of the cartoon), shouting "Have you got a doctor in the balcony, lady?"

 - In "The Daffy Duckaroo", a roughed-up horse is seen asking "Is there a first aid student in the house?"

-- One of the Chuck Jones Tom and Jerry shorts was called "Is there a Doctor in the Mouse?"
+- One of the Chuck Jones shorts is titled "Is there a Doctor in the Mouse?"